mcpython4-coding/Documentation/chat/command/Command.md

         variable OPEN_END_UNDEFINITED_STRING - an variable list of strings

-        variable STRING_WITHOUT_QUOTES
+        variable STRING_WITHOUT_QUOTES - an varialbe string without the ""

-        variable BOOLEAN
+        variable BOOLEAN - an boolean value

+        function add_subcommand(self, subcommand)

+        function set_mode(self, parsemode)

     class ParseMode extends enum.Enum

         An enum for how ParseType-entries are handled

-        variable USER_NEED_ENTER - user must enter this
+        variable USER_NEED_ENTER - user must enter this entry

-        variable OPTIONAL - user can enter this
+        variable OPTIONAL - user can enter this, but all sub-elements are than invalid

     class SubCommand

-        class for an part of an command. contains one parseable entry, one parsemode and an list of sub-commands
+        class for an part of an command. contains one parse-able entry, one ParseMode and an list of sub-commands

         function __init__(self, type, *args, mode=ParseMode.USER_NEED_ENTER, **kwargs)